£10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.

 How stupid could two adults be?
 How stupid could I be?
 I just didn’t get it till now.
 What was wrong with me?
 Blinded by “it’ll be all right”, “we’ll be ok next month”, “something will come up”.
 But it didn’t.
 Nothing came.
 Nothing changed.

 We hit the bottom.
 With nothing.
-Everyone thinking we were ok but we were far from ok.
+Everyone thought we were ok but we were far from ok.

 We had cut back on everything immediately.
 No heating.
 Unnecessary plugs off.
 I’m not sure how much of a difference this would have made to our immediate costs but we were starting to think of the long game.